-A student who is the subject of an investigation is required to cooperate with the Investigator by responding promptly to all requests for information from the Investigator or their designee.
+A student who is the subject of an investigation is required to cooperate with the Investigator by responding promptly, but not later than three (3) business days, to all requests for information from the Investigator or their designee.
+The accused student may seek the assistance of the Student Defender during the investigation process.
 A failure to provide any response will result in immediate referral to the Conduct Court for a hearing on the underlying Complaint, without the option of a Negotiated Resolution.